Tulloch Limited: History

 In 1964, Tulloch delivered the first double-decker trailer cars for use in Sydney.
 After the success of the trailers, Tulloch built four experimental double-decker power cars in 1968, each with electrical equipment from four different manufacturers: English Electric, Toshiba, Hitachi and Mitsubishi, the latter being selected as the supplier for the S class double decker power cars.
 These four motor cars were each paired with modified matching trailers from the original fleet of 120, and ran as an 8-car set with the target plate S10, giving NSW the first fully double deck Electric Multiple Unit passenger train in the world.

 In the 1970s, the company built 10 New South Wales 1200 class railcars and 2 Victorian Railways DRC class railcars.
 In October 1974, Tullochs ceased trading.
 The Rhodes Corporate Park has been built on the former site.

-In 1988, Skitube Alpine Railway acquired a diesel-mechanical locomotive built by Tulloch in 1958 for use as a depot shunter.
+In 1988, Skitube acquired a diesel-mechanical locomotive built by Tulloch in 1958 for use as a depot shunter.
 This small locomotive was believed to have been the first to be built at the Tulloch plant at Rhodes.